jonathan-bucher/dynamic-stochastic-models/README.md

 1. **Optimal Advertising Strategy**

-Utilized Markov processes to find a firm's optimal advertising strategy given current sales numbers
+Utilized Markov processes to find a firm's optimal advertising strategy given current sales numbers.

 2. **Asset Pricing**

-Used a felicity function and dicount factor to derive the price of a simple security, reflecting diminishing returns to consumption and preference for current consumption.
+Used a felicity function and dicount factor to derive the price of a simple security, reflecting diminishing returns to consumption and a consumer's preference for current consumption.

 3. **Affect of Smoking on Infant Birthweight**

-Trained MLE models to predict the effect of a mother's smoking on infant birthweight, given datasets with various innacuracies, such as truncating birthweight so that only weights above 2500 grams were recorded.
+Trained MLE models to predict the effect of a mother's smoking on infant birthweight given datasets with various innacuracies, such as truncating birthweight so that only weights above 2500 grams were recorded.